NoClueBruh/NoClueLang/README.md

 > In NoClueLang, there doesn't exist a 'not' operator ( that '!' that flips booleans )
 >
 > Instead, you can do 1 - int!

+## How to interp a file!
+- *First step* : Compile the project with your gcc and whatnot
+- *Second step*: Run it with an argument that is the location of the file you wish to interp
+- *Third step* : yeah thats it